MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-replace-cartridge.md

 - Surface Hub 2S
 ---

-# Remove, replace & install Surface Hub 2S compute cartridge
+# Replace & install Surface Hub 2S compute cartridge

 This article explains how to remove the Surface Hub 2S compute cartridge, pack it for shipment, and install a new compute cartridge.<br>
     ![Image of the compute cartridge.](images/surface-hub-2s-replace-cartridge-1.png)